choosefin/fin-agent2/docs/README.md

 ## License

-This project is proprietary software.
-The source code is available for viewing and educational purposes only.
-Commercial use, modification, and distribution are strictly prohibited.
-See the [LICENSE](LICENSE) file for full terms and restrictions.

-For licensing inquiries, please contact: legal@terragonlabs.com
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.